Environment data sync

 If you get an Icinga alert about a failing task, check

 /var/log/syslog.1 on the machine which runs the job.
 If the logs don’t help, you can try re-running the sync job.

 The data sync operations are executed as cron-jobs attached to the

-- Execute the data sync job with the configuration file as argument
+- Runs the data sync job with the appropriate configuration file:

 /usr/local/bin/govuk_env_sync.sh -f /etc/govuk_env_sync/pull_content_data_admin_production_daily.cfg